groupvine/gv-doc/6-delivery/1-delivMissing.md

     DOMAIN>, e.g. `mycompany.org domain`.

     GroupVine (**http://www.groupvine.com**), which provides the
-    **JHJHJHour?** group email services, just informed us that to increase the robustness and performance of their email delivery service, they are adding additional servers to send email for `groupvine.com`, and thus have introduced two new IP addresses.
+    group's email services, just informed us that to increase the robustness and performance of their email delivery service, they are adding additional servers to send email for `groupvine.com`, and thus have introduced two new IP addresses.
 Here is the list of the updated IP addresses for the GroupVine email servers that we need whitelisted:

         54.241.130.69 mailer-02.groupvine.com
         54.241.131.129 mailer-03.groupvine.com